WVam/toolscript-docs/Basics.md

 	```
 	This is not a valid Instruction, so all of it is skipped.

-	However, were it properly stylized as a comment (aka, encapsulated in -> and <-), it'd be executed like this:
+	However, were it properly stylized as a comment (i.e., encapsulated in -> and <-), it'd be executed like this:
 	```
 1: LoadScene:["Defense"|"Phoenix"|false|false];
 	```